 During those ten years of vegetarianism, I played out EVERY possible eggplant option I could possibly imagine; roasting for dips, coating with breadcrumbs for frying, baking with cheese and tomato sauce and grilling had all been done and done.
 In truth, unless someone else was cooking it (I will never turn down food made by someone else) I was kind of over my beloved eggplant.

 Emily introduces the recipe by explaining that pickling eggplant is a tradition of Jewish communities from India; the largest living just south of Mumbai.
-Up until earlier this week, I hadn’t given a single thought to the idea that there might even BE Jewish people in India.
-How intriguing!

 The largest community – known as the Bene Israel community- migrated to the area from the Middle East hundreds of years ago, assimilating as they went but still incorporating some of their Jewish traditions into daily life, including the heavy use of eggplant, as is typical with Sephardic Jewish cooking (meaning from Spain, Portugal and areas of the Middle East as opposed to Eastern Europe).